isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Before condemning exceptions or complaining too much about their cost, consider examples of the use of [error codes](#Re-no-throw-codes).
 Consider the cost and complexity of the use of error codes.
-If performence is your worry, measure.
+If performance is your worry, measure.

 ##### Example